cristianfior/course_git/README.md

 ## README please!
-*This is a cheatsheet I've made to learn and remember git commands*
 - git init: initialize the git repository on the specified archive
 - git clone *LinkToRemoteRepositorySSH*: creates a clone of an existing repository
 - git config --local help.autocorrect 1: authorize git to correct commands when it's misswrited